hucancode/vulkan-c3/README.md

 ## Nix

-Alternately you can use [Nix](https://nixos.org) to simplify the installation process and keep your system clean.
+Alternately you can use [Nix](https://nixos.org) to simplify the installation process and keep your system clean. *On Mac there is still a need to install Vulkan SDK manually.*
 After install Nix, run the following command to enter development environment
 ```sh
 nix develop